 Stick vacuums are lightweight, smaller versions of traditional upright vacuums.
-If you have a house full of wall-to-wall carpet, a stick vac can't replace a full-size vacuum cleaner or canister vacuum (which are discussed in separate reports), but they are useful for vacuuming hard floors and low-pile carpeting, such as area rugs.
-They are more convenient than a broom and dustpan because they don't require you to bend over during use; they also capture debris in a dirt cup which makes disposal simple.
+If you have a house full of wall-to-wall carpet, a stick vac can't replace a full-size vacuum cleaner or canister vacuum.
+Stick vacuums are useful for vacuuming hard floors and low-pile carpeting, such as area rugs.
+They're more convenient than a broom and dustpan because you don't have to bend over during use; they also capture debris in a dirt cup which makes disposal simple.
 Stick vacuums are also better suited than upright vacuums for sweeping under furniture and on stairs; plus, because of their light weight they're easier to lift and carry.
 Some stick vacs come with a swivel head which makes cleaning around corners an easy task.
 Included attachments can also help with cleaning hard-to-reach areas.

-Furthermore, a stick vac with a rotating brush is more effective at cleaning carpet, but not all have them.
-All stick vacs are bagless and use a dust-collection cup for debris, cost of ownership is low.
+When it comes to carpet cleaning, stick vacs with a rotating brush are the most effective, but not all have them.
+Because stick vacs are bagless and use a dust-collection cup for debris, cost of ownership is low.
 Some stick vacuums come with an integrated, detachable handheld vacuum.
-These 2-in-1 models share a single dirt collection container and are as compact and lightweight as other stick vacuums.
+These 2-in-1 models share a single dirt collection container and are as compact and lightweight as stick vacuums that don't convert.
 If you need to clean both floors and other surfaces, these can be a cost-effective solution.